wwoods/seriousjs/README.md

   function bindings?  "@" should mean "the closest class object", and "this" should mean the context with which the current method was called.

-* Why are there so many darn aliases for true/false?
+* Why are there so many aliases for true/false?
 It's because it's a scripting language.
 I get that.
 But for large, maintainable code bases, I don't feel that it's appropriate to have so many ways of saying "false" and "true".
 Feel free to correct me on that one.

+* Guess what this code does:

+        $('<div>')
+            .bind 'click', -> alert("Click!")
+            .appendTo('body')

+  If you guessed "It sure doesn't append that div to the body!" you were correct.
+Coffee-Script associates the .appendTo with the return value from calling alert(), quite contrary to what the indentation implies.

 While those aren't huge, they got me thinking.
 What are some other ways that Coffee-Script could be improved?
 Well, how about: